icook/yota/docs/Validators.rst

 that you would like to supply to the Validator as input.
 Later when the validator is to be called the string is replaced by a NamedTuple.
 The named tuple has two attributes: node and data.
-Node will be a reference to the actual `Node` instance while data is populated with the submission data associated with that `Node`.
+Node will be a reference to the actual :class:`Node` instance while data is populated with the submission data associated with that `Node`.
 This allows you to write a validator that accepts an arbitrarily large amount of data with which to generate an output in what is hoped to be a convenient and simple syntax.